Sydney-Informatics-Hub/training.artemis.python/_episodes/05-dask-dataframes.md

 Let's explore a larger example of using dask dataframes and dask delayed functions.

 In the ```/files``` directory, use your preferred editor to view the ```complex_system.py``` file.
 This script uses dask delayed functions that are applied to a sequence of data using pythonic ***list comprehension syntax*** .
-The code simualtes financial defaults in a very theoretical way, and outputs the summation of these predicted defaults.
+The code simulates financial defaults in a very theoretical way, and outputs the summation of these predicted defaults.

 Please exit your ipython shell with  ```exit```, and then exit interactive session if you are still in it (a quick check can be made by looking at the shell location  ```ict_hpctrain1@hpc213``` you are on a compute node or ```ict_hpctrain1@login3``` is you are on a login node).
 Use the command ```exit``` here also to end the interactive session.
 Now submit this PBS script in the traditional way to the scheduler. i.e